NUS-Advanced-Robotics-Centre/ME5413_Final_Project/REFLECTIONS.md

 - Template matching method provided by the OpenCV library.
 - The `find_object_2d` package

-I found that both the methods required a depth information to publish the detected object's position, but the original given camera is only a RGB non-depth camera, which means that I can not accuire the depth information from the original camera.
+I found that both the methods required a depth information to publish the detected object's position, but the original given camera is only a RGB non-depth camera, which means that I can not obtain the depth information from the original camera.
 So I come up with two ideas:

 - Replace the original camera with a depth camera
   - When we detect the object, we can get the bounding box and depth information of the detected object, then we can use some camera calibration methods to get the 3D position of the detected object.
 Then we only need to publish the positions to the `/move_base_simple/goal` topic, and the robot would navigate to the goal.